Manhattan's 81 units: scarcity is the new luxury asset

 In the same window, contracts signed for residences priced between US$ 10 million and US$ 20 million rose 47.4% year over year.
 The US$ 4 million-and-above tier hit a ten-month signing high in early March.
-Closings across Manhattan rose 1% year over year to 2,757 units, with total sales volume up 4% to US$ 6.2 billion — among the strongest first-quarter totals in nearly a decade.
+Closings across Manhattan rose 1% year over year to 2,757 units, with total sales volume up 4% to US$ 6.2 billion, among the strongest first-quarter totals in nearly a decade.

-A structural shift, not a cycle dip
+A structural shift rather than a cycle dip

 The pattern repeats globally.
 The Knight Frank Wealth Report 2026 logged a 3.2% rise in global prime residential prices in 2025, with the Middle East (led by Dubai), Latin America and the Caribbean, and parts of Asia-Pacific outperforming the rest of the world.
-North America was the only region in negative territory on aggregate — but that headline masks a sharper internal bifurcation: broad luxury softened, true ultra-luxury accelerated.
+North America was the only region in negative territory on aggregate, but that headline masks a sharper internal bifurcation: broad luxury softened, true ultra-luxury accelerated.

-Knight Frank's Wealth Sizing Model 2026 recorded the global UHNWI population — individuals with US$ 30 million or more in net assets — climbing from 551,435 in 2021 to 713,626 in 2026.
+Knight Frank's Wealth Sizing Model 2026 recorded the global UHNWI population, individuals with US$ 30 million or more in net assets, climbing from 551,435 in 2021 to 713,626 in 2026.
 That is an average of 89 new UHNWIs minted per day across the five-year window.

 The wealth driving the bid

-The Great Wealth Transfer — roughly US$ 84 trillion projected to change generational hands in the United States through 2045 — is already in motion.
+The Great Wealth Transfer, roughly US$ 84 trillion projected to change generational hands in the United States through 2045, is already in motion.
 Baby Boomer parents who never planned to liquidate are gifting equity to children deploying it into real assets at unprecedented speed.
 The 2026 buyer cohort includes a striking number of UHNW heirs in their late thirties to early fifties, less interested in legacy estates and more interested in highly serviced, hotel-adjacent branded residences that can be left empty for months without operational drag.

 The central thesis